 With the advancement of technologies, we can collect data at all times.
 Every internet user has a digital footprint.
-This footprint can be analyzed by companies to study the present and future behaviour of their consumers.
+This footprint can be analyzed by companies to study the present and future behavior of their consumers.
 This data might also consist of information regarding employees and the processes in a company.
 This information can be used to improve the productivity of the company.
 To make sense of this data, a company needs to hire an employee with data mining skills.

 Data miners use software that creates statistical data sets that can be further analyzed to develop solutions that benefit their company.
 The work of data miners is not limited to making sense of the data, as they need to master the realms of technology and device plans for the betterment of the company.